woob.browser.browsers

 In all other cases (when the browser isn’t on any defined page or when the page’s logged attribute is False), the LoginBrowser.do_login() method of the browser is called before calling :func.

-class LoginBrowser(*args, **kwargs)[source]
+class LoginBrowser(username, password, *args, **kwargs)[source]

 Bases: PagesBrowser